Miro-wq/goit-markup-hw-01/README.md

 ## Description

-This is a homework project for the **Full Stack Developer** course, focused on creating a static web page using HTML and CSS.
+This is a homework project, focused on creating a static web page using HTML and CSS.
 The project involves replicating the WebStudio page design provided in Figma.

 ## Project Structure